jonbonjovina/jovina-garden/_notes/digital-garden.md

 title: Digital Garden
 ---

 Last year, I made the decision to start writing consistently and post it publicly.
 My platform of choice was Medium due to its simple interface and established community.
-I published one article, generating 352 appreciations and I thought - Wow, this is it, I'm not gonna give this up like all my other short-lived hobbies.
+I published one article, generating 352 appreciations and I thought - *Wow, this is it, I'm not gonna give this up like all my other short-lived hobbies*.
 Spoiler alert, I didn't end up doing it consistently enough.
-I could list out a psychoanalysis of why and make up excuses but it's simple really - perfection became my excuse for procrastination.
-It wasn't sustainable to spend weeks writing 1 article and end up never publishing it for fear of faults.
+I could list out a psychoanalysis of why and make up excuses but it's simple really - it wasn't sustainable to spend weeks writing 1 article, editting it to the bone and end up never publishing it.
 I never hit the publish button again.

 I thought long and hard about what I could do to ameliorate this.
 For one, I love writing and I was already doing it - for myself.
 Two, writing helps me learn and grasp concepts, remember my learnings, reflect on experiences and be a better human being overall.
-That's when I stumbled on the Digital Garden through Are.na, which is another gem on its own.
+That's when I stumbled on the Digital Garden through Are.na.

 ## So what is a digital garden anyway?